coannn/Tindog/README.md

 # Tindog

-This is an example homepage for the Tindog app.
+This is an example design homepage for app.